 Eligible residency exception statuses

-You could get funding as an Northern Ireland student if you're:
+You could get funding as a Northern Ireland student if you're:

 - a refugee, or a relative of one

-- under humanitarian protection as a result of a failed application for asylum and living in Northern Ireland, or the relative of one
+- under humanitarian protection as a result of a failed application for asylum and living in Northern Ireland, or the relative of someone with this status

 - an EEA or Swiss migrant worker, or a relative of one

 - member of the UK Armed Forces, or a relative of someone in the UK Armed Forces, and studying on a UK or Northern Ireland based distance learning course when posted outside Northern Ireland or the UK